 - 5.20 It is a priority of this Plan to maximise that the provision of affordable housing. is maximised.
 The need to provide additional affordable housing is one of the greatest challenges facing the District.
-To meet existing (in 2011) and newlyarising need within 5 years would require 684 new affordable dwellings a year in the period 2011-2016 (consisting of 536 Social or Affordable Rented and 148 Intermediate), but this is unlikely to be achieved in the short term.
+To meet existing (in 20142) and newlyarising need within 5 years would require 684-519 new affordable dwellings a year in the period 2011-2-20167 (consisting of 536371 Social or Affordable Rented and 148 Intermediate), but this is unlikely to be achieved in the short term.
 Extending the time horizon would reduce the annual requirement, but it is desirable to tackle housing need as soon as realistically possible.
 Consequently all new housing development should make a contribution towards provision, irrespective of the site's its scale.
 It is unlikely to be possible to achieve the level of provision needed solely through quotas on market housing.
-Therefore, it is important that all reasonable steps are taken to improve the supply by promoting other affordable housing to meet specific local community needs. - 5.21 Affordable housing includes Affordable and Social Rent, and Intermediate Housing.
+Therefore, it is important that all reasonable steps are taken to improve the supply by promoting other affordable housing to meet specific local community needs.
+As a result of the financial freedoms introduced by housing finance reforms the Council decided in June 2012 to embark on a programme of new Council house building. - 5.21 Affordable housing includes Affordable and Social Rent, and Intermediate Housing.
 Of all the affordable housing needs the greatest is for social or Affordable Rented homes, and meeting these needs will be the priority35.
 In order to ensure a balanced supply and create sustainable, mixed and inclusive communities, while prioritising rented homes, approximately 70% of all new affordable housing provided should be for rent.
 While Social Rented homes will remain the most affordable, the Council recognises the contribution that Affordable Rented homes can make, although in some circumstances rents of less than 80% of market value may be needed to meet priority needs36.
 The precise nature of provision will, therefore, be determined having regard to priority local needs, affordability and development economics.
 Intermediate Housing, such as shared ownership and intermediate rent, also has a valuable role to play in meeting housing needs and will be encouraged.